c3333/mattrubin.me/_posts/2010-12-13-exploring-ruby.md

 I didn't find Ruby so amazing that I would jump ship from my languages of choice, but I was impressed overall with how it aims to streamline the coding process by producing maximum effect with minimal code.
 While I wouldn't use it for my everyday programming needs, I find it particularly attractive in combination with Ruby on Rails, which looks at first glance to be an impressive framework for web application development.
 I'll definitely be investigating Rails further in the coming week.

-<ol><li class="small" id="2010-12-13-1-1">The Ruby site has <a href="http://www.ruby-lang.org/en/documentation/ruby-from-other-languages/" target="_blank">a section of its documentation</a> dedicated to what to expect when moving to Ruby from other languages.
-For each language it has a thorough list of similarities and differences.</li></ol>
+[^ruby-from-other-languages]: The Ruby site has <a href="http://www.ruby-lang.org/en/documentation/ruby-from-other-languages/" target="_blank">a section of its documentation</a> dedicated to what to expect when moving to Ruby from other languages.
+For each language it has a thorough list of similarities and differences.